"People who work for money are no good. People who work for honor are also no good. That leaves only one reason: Love!"

 Idiot Hero: Shichika plays this up, especially in the first episode, but he doesn't actually come across as an idiot so much as he has No Social Skills because of his upbringing.
 He still finds it troublesome to give more than minimal thinking effort.

 Ill Girl: Nanami.
 Despite this, she's still insanely powerful.

 Backwards.
 She's an Ill Girl because she's SO INSANELY POWERFUL that learning a new technique makes her WEAKER.
 So powerful that the human body can't contain it.
 Her efforts at Power Copying actually make her weaker, read: healthier.

 Informed Ability: Sabi Hakuhei was apparently the strongest swordsman in Japan.
 It was rumoured that he could even slice the sun in half.
 Then he gets killed off-screen by Shichika...

 The sheer awesomeness of a duel between Sabi Hakuhei and Shichika is such that your brain would be fried if you witnessed it- so it's censored for your protection.
 It's non-fatal in small doses, so there are some snippets in the episode preview.

-Togame's status as being The Strategist at first appears this way but is fortunately averted later on when she does show skill in coming up with clever schemes, surprisingly for anime 9/10 times they are Awesome Yet Practical.
+Togame's status as The Strategist at first appears this way but fortunately later on she does show skill in coming up with clever schemes, surprisingly for anime 9/10 times they are Awesome yet Practical.

 Ironic Echo: Shichika's Catch Phrase, especially the first time it was used, but also for a few jokes.
 The context tends to change its meaning completely.